-- Student should be able to understand the basic concepts scripting and the contributions of scripting language - Ability to explore python especially the object-oriented concepts, and the built in objects of Python. - Ability to create practical and contemporary applications such as TCP/IP network programming, Web applications, discrete event simulations
+- Student should be able to understand the basic concepts scripting and the contributions ofscriptinglanguage - Ability to explore python especially the object-oriented concepts, and the built in objects of Python. - Ability to create practical and contemporary applications such as TCP/IP networkprogramming,Web applications,discrete eventsimulations in Python.

 - 1. Write a program to demonstrate different number data types in Python. - 2.
-Write a program to perform different Arithmetic Operations on numbers in Python. - 3.
-Write a program to create, concatenate and print a string and accessing sub-string from a given string. - 4.
-Write a python script to print the current date in the following format "Sun May 29 02:26:23 IST 2017" - 5.
-Write a program to create, append, and remove lists in python. - 6.
-Write a program to demonstrate working with tuples in python. - 7.
+Write a program to perform different Arithmetic Operations on numbers accessing sub-string from agiven string.

+3. Write a program to create, concatenate and print a string and format "Sun May 29 02:26:23IST2017"

+4. Write a python script to print the current date in the following

+5. Write a program to create, append, and remove lists in python.

+- 6. Writea program to demonstrate working with tuples in python. - 7.
 Write a program to demonstrate working with dictionaries in python. - 8.
-Write a python program to find largest of three numbers. - 9.
-Write a Python program to convert temperatures to and from Celsius, Fahrenheit.
-[Formula : c/5 = f-32/9] - 10.
-Write a Python program to construct the following pattern, using a nested for loop
+Write a python program to find largest of three numbers. - Write a Python program to convert temperatures to and from Celsius, Fahrenheit.
+[Formula :c/5=f-32/9] - Write a Python program to construct the following pattern, usinga nested for loop -

-- 11. Write a Python script that prints prime numbers less than 20. - 12.
-Write a python program to find factorial of a number using Recursion. - 13.
-Write a program that accepts the lengths of three sides of a triangle as inputs.
+11. Write a Python script that prints prime numbers less than 20.

+12. Write a python program to find factorial of a number using Recursion.

+13. Write a program that accepts the lengths of three sides of a triangleas inputs.
 The program output should indicate whether or not the triangle is a right triangle (Recall from the Pythagorean Theorem that in a right triangle, the square of one side equals the sum of the squares of the other two sides).

-- 14. Write a python program to define a module to find Fibonacci Numbers and import the module to another program. - 15.
-Write a python program to define a module and import a specific function in that module to another program. - 16.
+14. Write a python program to define a module to find Fibonacci

+Numbers and import the module to another program.

+- 15. Write a python program to define a module and import a specific function in that module to another program. - 16.
 Write a script named copyfile.py.
-This script should prompt the user for the names of two text files.
-The contents of the first file should be input and written to the second file. - 17.
+This script should prompt the user for the names of two text files.The contents of the first file should be input and written to the second file. - 17.
 Write a program that inputs a text file.
 The program should print all of the unique words in the file in alphabetical order. - 18.
-Write a Python class to convert an integer to a roman numeral. - 19.
-Write a Python class to implement pow(x, n) - 20.
+Write a Python classto convert an integer to a roman numeral. - 19.
+Write a Python class to implement pow(x,n) - 20.
 Write a Python class to reverse a string word by word.

-MC2002: GENDER SENSITIZATION LAB
+MC2002: GENDER SENSITIZATION LAB (AnActivity-basedCourse)

-(An Activity-based Course)